Job handling procedure

 You must start the Job Scheduler BSE Service to ensure that the Job Scheduler BSE Service can start any job.
 If the Job Scheduler BSE Service runs, you can exit the bshell without any problem.
 The Job Scheduler BSE Service, and not your bshell, carries out the job.

-- If the job’s status is Free, you can start the job manually with
+- If the job’s status is Free, you can start the job manually with these options:

 - The Activate Job (ttaad5203m000) session